danieledeluca/pokemon/README.md

 # Pokémon

-A list of all Pokèmon, TCG sets and TCG cards.
+A list of all Pokémon, TCG sets and TCG cards.